mandelbrot-walker/Photonic-pspliiter-fm/README.md

 * matplotlib

 ### Running visualization starter
 The starter code takes in the desired csv and sample index and outputs a jpg image of the hole vector structure in the provided sample index.
+The csv file requires to be in the same working directory as the script.

 ![](./Hole_vector_examples.png)
 ```bash
 python Visualize.py SiN_TE.csv 50